SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ## Testing Webhooks
 - Mention our testing courses for more details.
 - Install test pack: `com req test --dev`.
-- You can unit test the parser and consumer PhpUnit
+- You can unit test the parser and consumer PHPUnit
 - But I will leave it to you as a homework.
-- If you don't know PhpUnit - we have several courses about it!
+- If you don't know PHPUnit - we have several courses about it!
 - I would strongly suggest you start testing your project at least with PhpUnit, because you know, it's scary ecommerce stuff!